 Before I came to school, I had no idea what my major was going to be or what type of job I wanted for the future.
 I thought to myself, "I have four years to figure both of those out, so why stress about it now?"
 Well, with one of those tasks completed and only one year left, I seem to be in a little bit of a pickle when it comes to knowing what I want to do after school.

 I know I want to enter into the communications field, but there are so many different aspects that make up communications.
 I have no idea which would be the best fit for me.
 Do I want to be a reporter for a newspaper or magazine?
 Do I want to work in public relations?
 Do I want to go into broadcasting or producing?
-I had no idea how to even begin narrowing these different ideas down, but thankfully, a mass email from the Career Center basically saved my day.
+I had no idea how to even begin narrowing these different ideas down, but thankfully, a mass email from the Center for Career Development basically saved my day.

-The Career Center here at ND offers a unique Spring Break program called the Career Trek.
+The Center for Career Development here at ND offers a unique Spring Break program called the Career Trek.
 The Career Trek program is a career exploration opportunity for students to travel to Chicago, Indianapolis, Los Angeles, and Washington D.C. in order to gain insight on different career fields that may be of interest to them.
 For example, the Chicago Career Trek, which is the one in which I participated, offers programs in Graphic Design, Industrial Design, Nonprofit, Art Museums & Auction Houses, Public Relations, and Theater.
 There are also other treks in Sports and Film & Television.

 What is great about this program is that for three days, you are taken to top companies to learn about what they do, sit in on some of their meetings, ask about their internship programs or entry level job positions, and more.
 Most of the time, you are set up with a Notre Dame alumni who guides you through your entire day.